Updated on November 18th, 2020

 goes a long way to making this a decade of feeling in our prime, rather than on a downhill slide.

-Our self-acceptance, equanimity and contentment increase.
+We’ve got better chances than ever before to make our fifties one of the best times of our life: Our self-acceptance, equanimity and contentment increase.
 Our worrying decreases.
-We’re fitter and healthier than ever before, and have the means and knowledge to stay so.
-Many people in the public eye are role-modelling how to be ‘fiftylicious’ and live their 5th decade to the full (for my thoughts, head over to: 50 Ways to Celebrate Your Fifties).
+We’re fitter and healthier than ever before, and often have the means and knowledge to stay that way.
+Many people in the public eye are role-modelling how to be ‘fiftylicious’ and live their 5th decade to the full.

 Coming into our own

-As we say good-bye to youth, we embrace the start of a new age – maturity – with its own, beautiful opportunities:
+As we’re coming into our own, we say good-bye to youth and embrace the start of a new age – maturity – with its own, beautiful opportunities:

 Don’t want to keep doing what you’re doing?
 It’s not too late to change!

-Your opportunity to change your life – finding, designing and creating a life you truly love to live – is now.
+Your opportunity to change your life – finding, designing and creating a life you truly love to live – is now, whether you’re in your fifties or not.

 And if you are in your fifties, or beyond, and wondering if it’s perhaps too late, or you’re too old to change your life for the better, then consider my…